dydanz/go-playground/README.md

-# Go-Cursor User Management API
+# Go-Playground - Random Go/Gin-Boilerplate Playground

-A RESTful API service built with Go (Gin framework) that handles user management with PostgreSQL for data persistence and Redis for caching.
+A (playground) RESTful API service built with Go (Gin framework) that handles user management with PostgreSQL for data persistence and Redis for caching.

+#### Disclaimer
-ALL OF THESE CODE ARE GENERATED AUTOMATICALLY!
+As designated for my personal research AI-generated code, ALL OF THESE CODE ARE GENERATED AUTOMATICALLY!

+But feel free to fork, clone or whatever you want at your own risk.
+For questions or professional inquiries: [Linkedin](https://www.linkedin.com/in/dandi-diputra/)

 Tech stack:
 - Go 1.21+ with Gin framework
 - PostgreSQL & Redis